Nellaker-group/FairUnsupervisedRepresentations/README.md

 # Adjusting for Confounding in Unsupervised Latent Representations of Images

-This repository collects the implementation details for the analyses reported in the paper [Adjusting for Confounding in Unsupervised Latent Representations of Images.](url)
+This repository collects implementation details for the analyses reported in the paper [Adjusting for Confounding in Unsupervised Latent Representations of Images.](url)

 # Contents